Anime has some of the most devoted fans of any industry.

 One Punch Man is the only other series besides Attack On Titan that became so big with just ONE season.
 And it lasted for years.

-The series was already appreciated, as with many
+The series was already appreciated, as with many anime before the “anime blew it up to higher levels.

 Once season 2 dropped, it was a bit iffy.
 But that didn’t change the fanbase or stop them from supporting it.